HongranWang/Android_Sound_Analysis_and_Visualization/README.md

 This project contains several small demos, from the most basic sound recording algorithm to sound propagation simulation.
 I will introduce them one by one.

 #Demo 1: Sound recording.
->>Demo1 is the first step of the whole system, in this part, I will create a simple sound recording application in android platform.
-And to do this, there are two things that need me to do.
-The first one is the permission requirements for the use of microphone, and the second one is to use the microphone to collect the sound data.
+>>Demo1 is the first step of the whole system.
+In this part, I will create a simple sound recording application on the android platform.
+And to do this, there are two things that I need to do.
+The first one is the permission requirements for the use of microphones, and the second one is to use the microphone to collect the sound data.